 Why do you get out of your bed every morning?
 Do you feel bored and exhausted with life?
 What do you look for in your day?
-What is the purpose of my life?
-However, finding your life purpose can often be challenging and hard.
-That’s when I discovered ikigai the Japanese secret to a long and happy life.
+What is the purpose of your life?

+That’s when I discovered Ikigai the Japanese secret to a long and happy life.
 Could Ikigai give me a reason to jump out of my bed and start my day with excitement?
-Was Ikigai the solution I was looking for.
-The answer was yes.
+Was Ikigai the solution I was looking for?
+The answer is yes.

 I am pretty sure your answer is a resounding yes.
 However, that is not what we actually desire.
 All of us are constantly looking for a solid reason to go through another day.
 And money and materialistic possessions are definitely not what we are looking for.

 Without a defined sense of purpose in our lives, we will not only struggle through our life experiences but we will also face several mental and physical health issues.

-According to the Japanese, discovering your ikigai is essential for a happy life and it can be found only by taking a long and deep look inside yourself.
+According to the Japanese, finding your Ikigai is essential for a happy life and it can be found only by taking a long and deep look inside yourself.
 This is the way to bring meaning to your life.

 What is Ikigai?

-The term is derived from the words iki (meaning life) and kai (the realisation of your hopes & expectations).
-It is mainly a lifestyle which attempts to balance practical aspects with spiritual and psychological aspects.
+The term is derived from the words ‘Iki’, meaning life, and ‘kai’, referring to the realization of your hopes & expectations.
+It is mainly a lifestyle that attempts to balance practical aspects with spiritual and psychological aspects.

 - What you love doing (your passion)